Stadler FLIRT: Finland

 The first Sm5 unit arrived in Finland on 11 November 2008.
 Following preliminary testing the first unit was displayed to the public in Helsinki on 17 December 2008.
 During the remainder of on 2008 and for most of 2009 the Sm5 units were extensively tested in different parts of Finland.
 The first unit entered passenger service on 18 November 2009.

+In November 2022, VR Group, the country's national rail operator, awarded Stadler Rail the contract to manufacture 20 new FLIRT 4 EMUs (but based on FLIRT G and without Jacobs bogies) with an additional option for 50 trainsets, classified as Sm7, for longer-distance VR commuter rail services.
+These trains will be partly manufactured in Switzerland with final assembly taking place in Poland and Belarus, and they are expected to enter service in spring 2026.